-Promoting from the structural flexibility and easy solution process capability, single component white light emitting pure organo-lanthanide complexes have considered as a promising candidate for solid state lighting.
-Here in we report a series of ancillary ligand by using imidazo-bipyridyl derivatives and dibenzoylmethane (DBM), as anionic ligand are employed to synthesized ternary Eu(III) complex Eu(DBM)3L-mCF3, Eu(DBM)3L-pCF3, Eu(DBM)3L-pCH3, Eu(DBM)3L-Naph-OCH3.
-The photophysical and electrochemical properties of the ligand and their Eu(III) complexes were carefully investigated and the energy transfer mechanism were understood by combined experimental and theoretical calculation.
-Multiple-emission from both ligand and Eu(III)-ion leads to single component white light emission.
-White LED was fabricated by conjugating the Eu-complex with near UV LED, the results showed superior performance (CIE (x = 0.33, y = 0.33, close to NTSC standard for pure white emission), CCT (5386K) and CRI (63%)).
-The selected Eu-complex was further coated on blue LED chip and the corresponding white LED showed CIE (x = 0.36, y = 0.35), CCT (4234K) and CRI (75%).
-In addition, taking benefit of dual characteristic emission of the Eu-complexes, the ratiometric sensing behavior was explored.
-The Eu(DBM)3L-mCF3 have the relative sensitivity value of 4.9% K−1 at 323 K.
+Due to their structural flexibility and easy solution process capability, single-component white light-emitting pure organo-lanthanide complexes have been considered as promising candidates for solid-state lighting.
+Herein, we have reported a series of ancillary ligands, prepared by using imidazo-bipyridyl derivatives and dibenzoylmethane (DBM) as anionic ligands to synthesize ternary Eu(III) complexes, namely, Eu(DBM)3L-mCF3, Eu(DBM)3L-pCF3, Eu(DBM)3L-pCH3, and Eu(DBM)3L-Naph-OCH3.
+The photophysical and electrochemical properties of the ligands and their Eu(III) complexes were carefully investigated.
+The energy transfer mechanism was understood by combining experimental and theoretical calculations.
+Multiple emissions from both the ligand and the Eu(III) ions led to single-component white light emission.
+White light-emitting diodes (WLEDs) were fabricated by conjugating the Eu complexes with near UV LEDs.
+The results indicated superior performance, i.e., Commission Internationale de l'Éclairage (CIE) values of x = 0.33, y = 0.33, which were close to the National Television System Committee (NTSC) standard for pure white emission, correlated color temperature (CCT) of 5386 K and color rendering index (CRI) of 63%.
+The selected Eu complex was further coated on a blue LED chip and the corresponding white LED showed the following results: CIE (x = 0.36, y = 0.35), CCT (4234 K) and CRI (75%).
+In addition, taking advantage of the dual characteristic emission of the Eu complexes, the ratiometric sensing behavior was also explored.
+Eu(DBM)3L-mCF3 had a relative sensitivity value of 4.9% K−1 at 323 K.